godspeedsystems/gs-documentation/docs/saarthi/features/keyboard-shortcuts.md

 1. Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac)
 2. Type "Preferences: Open Keyboard Shortcuts"
 3. In the search box, type "saarthi.acceptInput"
-4. Locate "Roo: Accept Input/Suggestion" in the results
+4. Locate "Saarthi: Accept Input/Suggestion" in the results
 5. Click the + icon to the left of the command
 6. Press your desired key combination (e.g., `Ctrl+Enter` or `Alt+Enter`)
 7. Press Enter to confirm